-The scope of this document is to give guidelines, to the Contractor constructing the transmission line, regarding the environment.
+The scope of this document is to give guidelines for environmental best practice, to the Contractor commissioned to construct the proposed transmission line.
 This document shall be seen as part of the contract and supplementary to Eskom's TRMSCAAC1 REV 3.
 The management programme must thus be part of the enquiry document to make the recommendations and constraints, as set out in this document, enforceable under the general conditions of contract.